jgrospe92/jgrospe92/README.md

 ## I'm a 2nd year Computer Science student 🧑🏽‍💻, a Photographer 📸, a Gamer 🎮 , a Snowboarder 🏂  ,and a Guitarist 🎸!!
 <!-- project name then the link to that project -->
 - 🔭 I'm interested in learning python automation!
-- 🌱 I’m currently learning Algorithms and Data Structure.
+- 🌱 I’m currently learning Php.
 - 👯 I’m looking to contribute to an open source project this year.
 - 🥅 2022 Goals: Learn Unity, Particapte in an open source project, Be more productive and produce more projects
 - ⚡ Fun fact: I am a huge Gamer, add me on League of Legends: lMyNameIsJeff 😊